junxit/us-congress-bills-114/bill.md

   >       - **(II)** if the property was seized without a warrant described in subclause (I)—
   >         - **(aa)** sufficiently detailed facts regarding the seizure of the property; and
   >         - **(bb)** an exception described in subparagraphs (A) and (B) of section 981(b)(2) applies to the seizure of the property.
-  >   - **(D)** The magistrate judge shall enter an order for the immediate release of the seized property with prejudice to the right of the Government to commence a forfeiture proceeding at a later time if the magistrate judge finds that—
+  >   - **(D)** The magistrate judge shall enter an order for the immediate release of the seized property with prejudice to the right of the Government to commence a civil forfeiture proceeding at a later time if the magistrate judge finds that—
   >     - **(i)** the requirements described in subparagraphs (A) through (E) of subsection (f)(1) are met; and
   >     - **(ii)** the Government did not meet the burden of proof described in subparagraph (C)(ii).